prestontw/flutter-asdf-git_worktree-minimal-repo/README.md

 ...
 ```

-Trying this outside of `pre-commit` also works fine:
+Trying this outside of `pre-commit` in the "git-worktree sibling folder" also works fine:
 ```
 pre-commit-in-worktree on  pre-commit-in-worktree is 📦 v1.0.0+1 via 🎯 took 27s
 ❯ flutter --version